-The present tense is the most basic tense in the English Language.
+The present tense is the most basic tense in English.
 Generally we use it to refer to present activities or to talk about routines or habits.
 We also use the present tense to refer to facts and beliefs.
 It is also used to make general statements about people and things.